Facebook censors President Trump as its CEO Mark Zuckerberg believes Trump a “great risk.”

 “We believe the risks of allowing the President to continue to use our service during this period are simply too great,” Zuckerberg wrote.

-This Facebook censorship against Trump extends to Instagram indefinitely until a “transition of power is complete,” he added.
+As Facebook censors President Trump, it extends to Instagram indefinitely until a “transition of power is complete,” he added.

 Facebook has been marred by countless online complaints by Facebook netizens and peers on how Facebook is doing with its fact-checking and content review prompting their accounts disabled or suspended.